Heights of Health Finalist at the 2023 & 2024 Houston Chronicle's Best of the Best

 Community: Why it Matters to Your Health (How to Find and Build it Again)

-community family relationships Mar 21, 2023
+family and relationships Mar 21, 2023

 We are social beings - we were meant to have healthy, engaging relationships with others.
 Whether we are introverts or extroverts, we need human contact.
 Sadly, the past few years have produced great loneliness, or exacerbated that condition, with which far too many people had already been suffering.
 When our world was shut down, many people lost their avenues for developing this connection, whether it be through churches/temples, the workplace, parks, or schools.
 We were left isolated in our homes for months on end.
 Add to that the polarization of our world where people cut ties with family members and friends who did not share the same political, medical or social viewpoints.
 It saddens me deeply to hear the continuing stories of disconnection within previously life-affirming and loving relationships.